rl-language/rlc/README.md

 #### missing for release
 * testing properly generated c
 * testing properly generated python
+* test error messages

 * scalar type constraints for float

 * fix the bug about all loops being unrolled
+* fix subactions being broken when the reprequire of a subaction refers to a local variable

-* allow to return by non copy
+* allow declarations to be explicitly refs
-* test error messages
-* inlining of actions
+* allow subactions to refer to any function? not sure it is actually implementable

 #### long term feature
 * require clauses out of line
 * require clauses on structs
 * inline initializers
 * string support
-* add array bound checks
 * proper support for different architectures
 * add "if x is Y as k:" to allow a way to dodge shadowing